Novel ways to help a fussy eater

 6. Dips & sauces – for some children these are a win, for others, anything liquid is a flat no!
 That’s okay, I have a substitute!

 If liquid is a no, what about ice cream or yoghurt?
-Can a child dip cookies, crackers, or fruit into a bowl of ice cream?
+Can your child dip cookies, crackers, or fruit into a bowl of ice cream?
 Teaching a child to mix foods is great skill building.

 Or if mixing even with ice cream is a no, then what about using sprinkles or choc chips to dip into for sweet things.
 Or perhaps salt (have a few grains in a bowl) for savoury foods.